Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic Inconsistencies and Allows Negative Absolute Temperatures

-Even for a discrete spectrum, although direct enumeration is often used as a simplification \cite{Park2022}, Eq. (\ref{eq:DOS}) is preferred \cite{Pathria2011,landau2013statistical}, as it allows the correct definition of entropy for nondegenerate quantum systems \cite{Burke2023,Gurarie2007}.
-Typically, $\epsilon$ has been interpreted to be a fixed constant in Eq. (\ref{eq:DOS}), and this has led to inconsistent results for simple systems with unbounded energy levels, e.g., negative temperatures for an ideal gas with one degree of freedom or infinite temperature for a quantum harmonic oscillator and an ideal gas with two degrees of freedom.
+Typically, $\epsilon$ has been interpreted to be a fixed but small constant in Eq. (\ref{eq:DOS}), and this has led to inconsistent results for simple systems with unbounded energy levels, e.g., negative temperatures for an ideal gas with one degree of freedom or infinite temperature for a quantum harmonic oscillator and an ideal gas with two degrees of freedom.
 We suggest here that instead of using an absolute energy tolerance, the energy tolerance in the microcanonical ensemble should be defined relative to the system's energy (Figure \ref{fgr:defn}c).
 Indeed, a system with 1 J of energy and with 1 eV = 1.602 $\times$ 10\textsuperscript{-19} J of energy should not use the same tolerance in the microcanonical ensemble.
-This is because the higher the energy of a system, the greater its interaction with its surroundings, causing more broadening or perturbation in its energy.
-Thus, we propose that the constraint inside the delta function should be expressed in terms of the relative error of $H_r=\frac{H}{E}$ from 1.
-In terms of the phase space integrals or Hilbert space summations, doing so amounts to applying a constraint on $H$ without using up a degree of freedom.
-Thus, classically, one should write
+This is because the higher the energy of a system, there exists a possibility of greater interaction with its surroundings (as acknowledged by Landau and Lifshitz\cite{landau2013statistical}) or higher levels of internal perturbations modifying the energy of the system from the calculated energy levels (as remarked by Mayer and Mayer\cite{Mayer1940}), causing more broadening or perturbation in the system's energy.